CSE512-14W/a3-moreau-ujaved/README.md

 Thierry's work breakdown (~24 hrs):

+* Getting familiar with the dataset (~6 hrs - spent on A2 - not accounted for in total)
 * Learning D3 (5hrs)
 * Looking at examples and formulating objectives (1 hr with Umar)
 * Basic stacked area (static + transitions) chart from example from a clean csv file (6hrs)